Traveling with Atlas Obscura During the COVID-19 Pandemic

 Atlas Obscura does not currently require a negative COVID-19 test in order to participate in a trip.
 Atlas Obscura reserves the right to change this policy at any time.

-Should someone in the group test positive for COVID-19 while on an Atlas Obscura trip (co-traveler, local staff, Trip Leader, etc.), all travelers may be required to take one or several antigen test(s) (provided by Atlas Obscura).
-Continuation on your trip will be contingent on taking tests as required by Atlas Obscura and testing negative.
-Should you test positive for Covid, you will be required to quarantine away from the trip and may not be able to rejoin the group.
+Should someone in the group test positive for COVID-19 while on an Atlas Obscura trip (co-traveler, local staff, Trip Leader, etc.), others in the group may be required to take one or several antigen test(s) (provided by Atlas Obscura).
+Anyone who tests positive will be required to quarantine away from the trip and may not be able to rejoin the group.
+The travel-medicine specialists at Global Rescue, a third-party advisory and emergency-assistance service, will advise whether and when a traveler who has become ill or tested positive for COVID-19 can rejoin the group.

 Maintaining medical insurance during travel is strongly recommended.
 Please check with your medical insurance provider to understand what is and is not covered should you become ill, with COVID-19 or anything else, before, during, or after your trip, especially if traveling internationally.

 We strongly recommend that you purchase travel insurance before participating in an Atlas Obscura trip.
-Given the transmissibility of current Omicron variants, it is possible that you could miss some or all of your trip due to COVID-19, potentially requiring quarantine and the additional costs that that entails.
+It is possible that you could miss some or all of your trip due to COVID-19, potentially requiring quarantine and the additional costs that that entails.
+The cost of additional arrangements outside of the group tour services, such as alternate hotel accommodations or extra nights, are the responsibility of the traveler.

 Our recommended travel insurance provider is Yonder.
 Please consult them directly for information on the policy that is best for you.
 In addition to coverage for medical services, it is important to have a policy that will cover any costs related to trip interruption, delays, or quarantine.
 Be sure to ask your insurance provider if you’re specifically covered for medical expenses or issues related to COVID-19 before, during, or after your Atlas Obscura trip.